 In your own office!
 Try it risk free for 14 days!
 If ImageMax doesn’t suit your needs or meet your expectations, we’ll refund your money!
 We’ll even pay to ship it back!
 No risk!

-ImageMax is backed by the BEST warranty in the industry!
-We can offer this extraordinary warranty because our unique film processor does not have the problematic parts that other processors have.
-It’s built to withstand even the heaviest of volumes.
+ImageMax is backed by the BEST warranties in the industry!
+We can offer these extraordinary warranties because our unique film processor does not have the problematic parts that other processors have.
+It’s designed to withstand even the heaviest of volumes.
 If you experience any problems with your ImageMax, call us toll-free: (509) 279-2061.
-The warranty and the ImageMax are the best in the business.
+The warranty and ImageMax are the best in the business.